Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Impact of Noise

 With sufficient symmetry in the optimization profile or a functional description based on the domain science, the optimizer can still find the correct optimal parameters by searching for a {\em robust} global minimum or doing a local fit.
 However, any execution at the optimal parameters will calculate an output distribution that is some random walk away from the intended state, as the errors (in particular those on the control qubit of CNOTs) do not commute with the circuit as a whole, see Figure~\ref{fig:noise_impact} (right).
-When calculating the energy objective from any of these noisy outputs that are close to, but not at, the global minimum, the results will by definition be higher than the ground state energy\footnote{Unless the noise is so large that the output state no longer represents the initial physical system: then all bets are off.}.
-With increasing noise, the likelihood of the true global minimum energy being returned by the objective function goes to zero, as shown in Figure~\ref{fig:objnoise}.
+When calculating the energy objective from any of these noisy outputs that are close to, but not at, the global minimum, the results will by definition be higher than the ground state energy\footnote{Unless the output state no longer represents the initial physical system, e.g.\ if electrons are lost or spins have flipped in the simulation due to T1 noise.
+In that case the energy found can end up below the ground energy of the intended Hamiltonian.} With increasing noise, the likelihood of the true global minimum energy being returned by the objective function goes to zero, as shown in Figure~\ref{fig:objnoise}.

 \comment{

 }

 \comment{